c0mradich/School_Project/README.md

   Create and manage classrooms with custom names, number of tables, and chairs.

 - 🖼 **Photo & File Upload**
-  Upload and attach room photos and files for visual layout reference.
+  Upload and store room photos and files for visual layout reference.

 - 📱 **Responsive Design**
   Fully optimized for desktop, tablet, and mobile devices.